RapidRabbit-11485/PNGTuber-GPT/README.md

 Now we need to update some variables for the GPT action to work.

 1. Update the value of OPENAI_API_KEY to your exact API key you generated in previous steps
-2. Update the value of CONTEXT_FILE_PATH to the full path to the Context.txt file you have created to give context to your bot.
-3. Update the value of KEYWORD_FILE_PATH to the full path to your Keywords_Context.json file that contains your keyword database.
-An example file is provided in the repository.
+2. Update the value of PROJECT_FILE_PATH to the full path your Content.txt, keyword_contexts.json and TwitchChatRecoder.js file are located in without a trailing "\"
-4. Update the Speak action to use the Voice Alias you want it to use in Speaker.bot.
+3. Update the Speak action to use the Voice Alias you want it to use in Speaker.bot.
 This allows you to have the bot use a different voice or the same voice as your other actions in Speaker.bot

 This step will change in future versions, but right now categories to exclude from moderation are hard coded into the code to ignore violence and sexual requests.
 If you would like to allow any other categories or remove these exclusions you need to update a certain part of the Execute C# Action in the GPT custom action.
 Edit the code and update this line: